 Remember, water about once a week.
 If the soil still feels wet, skip the watering until it feels dry or almost dry.

 If you think your peace lily has root rot, there are a few different signs to watch out for.
-The leaves will be drooping and yellow, and the roots themselves will be brown and decayed rather than healthy and white.
+The leaves will be drooping and yellow, and the roots will be brown and decayed rather than healthy and white.

 Once you’ve identified that your peace lily has root rot, you can treat it by trimming away the damaged roots and treating the remaining roots and the container with hydrogen peroxide.